MrGrasss/BlitzTweet-AllroundTwitter-Tool/README.md

 4. Ensure your proxies and tokens are configured properly.

 5. Run the Mass Posts Shiller and let it handle the rest!

+## Equal Follower

+**Description:**

+The Equal Follower feature allows you to distribute a list of usernames across multiple Twitter accounts, ensuring that each account follows a unique set of users without any overlap.

+**How It Works:**

+1. **Upload Usernames:**
+   - Fill equal_follower/usernames.txt with the usernames you want to follow.
+(1 per line)

+2. **Set Parameters:**
+   - Specify the number of tokens (Twitter accounts) to use.
+   - Define the number of usernames each token should follow.

+3. **Distribute Follows:**
+   - The Equal Follower will allocate usernames to each account sequentially, ensuring no duplicates.

+**Usage Example:**
+- You have a usernames.txt file of 500 usernames.
+- You want to use 10 accounts, each following 50 users.
+- Equal Follower will ensure each of the 10 accounts follows a unique set of 50 users.

+**Caution**
+- A fresh account can follow up to 50 people per day and a warmed up account up to 80.

 ## Suggestions / Feedback